There's nothing complicated about creating an inviting, efficient, and well-run home.

-Housework, of course, does not stop at the house.
-And once spring arrives, it's rush hour on patios, flower beds, and lawns.
+And now that spring arrived, it's rush hour on patios, flower beds, and lawns.
 Yet tidying up around the outside of the house is not a top priority.

 But since a summer-fresh outdoor area is a necessary part of making the fun stuff really fun, why not get the kids to pitch in outside?

 Bathrooms need to be hygienic, because of kids and in spite of them.
 Good hygiene is especially important with babies in the home, who love nothing more than to crawl about in the most unsavory of areas.

 Since ultra-organized kids is an oxymoron, the key to keeping bathrooms clean and harmonious is to create simple organizing systems and cleaning routines.

 We parents spend much of our lives in the car.
 We run errands.
 We take kids to school, to soccer, to piano, to swim lessons, to play dates, to baseball, to orthodontist appointments, and on.
 And on.

 When you're a freewheeling single and the car breaks down on the thoroughfare, you're about to embark on an adventure (but that's another website).

 Instead, it's time to shift into crisis-management mode.
 If you're prepared for all these situations, you and the carload of kids with you will be moving again in no time.
 Getting started organizing life in the family car starts here.

 With work, kids, and leisure pursuits all competing for your attention, cleaning house understandably may not be your priority.

 These cleaning tips can help you quickly buff your way through every room in your house - and get the kids to pitch in, too.

 Garages aren't exactly part of the house, but they're not outdoors, either.

 Here's how to tackle the dirty job of cleaning and organizing your garage, with a little help from your family.

 You know what they say about that ounce of prevention.
 If you ignore the advice and overlook home maintenance, the pound of cure can set back hundreds, if not thousands, of dollars.

 And that leaky window will lead to dry rot in your house's framework and walls, necessitating a lot expensive structural and esthetic repairs.